mailgun/documentation/source/quickstart.rst

 .. include:: samples/smtp-send-simple-message.rst

 What's next?
-Aad DNS records to `Verify Your Domain`_.
+Add DNS records to `verify your domain`_.

 Verify Your Domain
 ------------------

-Add a domain you own and verify it by setting up the SPF and DKIM records we provide at your DNS provider.
+Add a domain you own and verify it by setting up the DNS records we provide (known as SPF and DKIM) at your DNS provider.

 .. figure::  _static/img/quickstart/verify.png
    :align: left
-   :width: 700 px
+   :width: 800 px

-.. note:: Here's why you **absolutely** need to verify your domain:
+Why you **need to verify** your domain:

-* You prove that you are an authorized sender for the domain.
+* To prove that you are an **authorized sender** for the domain.
-* Verified domains are not subject to a sending limit of 300 emails per day.
+* Verified domains are not subject to a **sending limit of 300** emails per day.
-* No more "sent via Mailgun.org" message in your emails.
+* No more **"sent via Mailgun.org"** message in your emails.
-* Establishing a positive email reputation for your own domain.
+* Establishing a **positive email reputation** for your own domain.
-* Mailgun is less suspicious of traffic that is being sent on verified domains and so using one reduces the likelihood of being disabled.
+* Mailgun is **less suspicious** of traffic that is being sent on verified domains and so using one reduces the likelihood of being disabled.

 How to verify your domain
 *************************

-1. Add a domain or subdomain you own in the Domains tab of your control panel.
+1. Add your domain or subdomain.
-2. Next, add the two TXT DNS records found in your control panel at your DNS provider.
-You'll find these DNS records when you click on a domain under the ``Domains`` tab on the Mailgun control panel.
-There are two types of DNS records, ``Sending`` and ``Receiving`` records.
-The two TXT records needed to verify your domain are listed under the ``Sending`` section.
+2. Add the **two TXT DNS records** provided at your DNS provider.
-3. Though not required to verify your domain, if you want Mailgun to track clicks and opens you can also add the CNAME record.
-MX records should also be added unless you already have MX records for your domain pointed at another email service provider.
+3. If you want Mailgun to **track clicks and opens** you can also add the **CNAME** record.
+4. MX records should also be added, **unless you already have MX records** for your domain pointed at another email service provider (e.g. Gmail).

-Once you've added the two TXT records and they've propagated, your domain will be verified.
-In some instances, we may need additional information to verify your domain.
-If this is the case, we will contact you to resolve the issue.
+Once you've added the records and they've propagated, your domain will be verified.

 .. note:: It can take 24-48 hours for DNS changes to propagate.

 If you will be creating a lot of domains, Mailgun offers an API endpoint for adding/editing/removing domains from your account.
 See the :ref:`api-domains` endpoint for more information.

-Sending DNS Records
+Sending & Tracking DNS Records
 *******************

 .. figure::  _static/img/quickstart/spf.png
    :align: left
-   :width: 700 px
+   :width: 600 px

-* SPF: Sending server IP validation.
+* **SPF**: Sending server IP validation.
 Used by majority of inbound mail servers. `SPF Information`_.
-* DKIM: Like SPF, but uses cryptographic methods for validation.
+* **DKIM**: Like SPF, but uses cryptographic methods for validation.
 Supported by many inbound mail servers. `DKIM Information`_
-* CNAME: Used for tracking opens and clicks, when enabled. :ref:`tracking-messages`
+* **CNAME**: Used for tracking opens and clicks, when enabled. :ref:`tracking-messages`

 ========= =========================================================== ====================
 Type      Value                                                       Purpose